OGtrilliams/trilliams.sh/pihole-setup.md

+---
+layout: post
+permalink: hillmantok/pihole-setup.html
+title: "HillmanTok University - Guerilla Networking"
+---

-Lesson Plan for Instructional Video: Configuring Pi-hole
+# Lesson Plan for Instructional Video: Configuring Pi-hole

-Objective:
+## Objective:

 By the end of this video, viewers will: